Google’s cellular-first indexing now powers over half of Google’s seek results

 You can also research more from this Google help file and extra articles on this web page.

 Google’s CEO has recently forecasted that mobile search will overtake paid search – although he did not confirm exactly when this would happen.
 He said mobile search revenues would overtake those on a PC within a few years, “not decades,” driven by new technologies and the falling prices of smartphones.
-Besides this, it was predicted in 2008 that Google would make $21.31 billion in mobile advertising revenues during 2009.
-This, however, seems premature and excessively buoyant as they are positives and negatives to judge.
+Besides this, it was predicted in 2008 that Google would make $21.31 billion in mobile advertising revenues in 2009.
+This, however, seems premature and excessively buoyant as there are positives and negatives to judge.

 Wendy Mckinney